oat-sa/taohub-articles/forge/Documentation for core components/entrypoint.md

 Backoffice
 ----------

-Accessible to users with the role “Back Office”<br/>
+Accessible to users with the role “Back Office”

 Used to create items, manage item and test banks, organize cohorts and deliveries, prepare reports, set up workflows.

 Delivery server
 ---------------

-Accessible to users with the role “Test-Taker”<br/>
+Accessible to users with the role “Test-Taker”

 Used to take or continue a test.

 Workflow Assistant
 ------------------

-Accessible to users with the role “Workflow Participant”<br/>
+Accessible to users with the role “Workflow Participant”

 Used to execute workflows for assessment preparation